 Gunaratne has got the stones rolling for Sri Lanka

-If you paid close attention to Vishmi Gunaratne’s bat during the first two T20Is of the series against India, you would have noticed something unusual.
-It was neither the bat sponsorers’ logo, nor some inspiring message.
-Right in the middle of her bat, there is a logo of a famous English band, The Rolling Stones.
+If you paid close attention to the bat Vishmi Gunaratne used during the first two T20Is of the series against India, you would have noticed something unusual.
+It was neither the bat sponsors' logo nor some inspiring message that was inscribed on her bat.
+Right in the middle, there is a logo of a famous English band, The Rolling Stones.

 What could be the connection here?
-What could connect the teenager from the Western Province of Sri Lanka to the band that originated in London in the early 1960s?
+What could connect the teenager from the Western Province of Sri Lanka to a band that originated in London in the early 1960s?

 From a wider perspective, both The Rolling Stones and Gunaratne have started their journey at a crossroads in their respective fields.
 The band got famous for breathing new life into the 60s rock music, while Gunaratne is trying to do the same for Sri Lankan batting.

-For years, Sri Lanka’s batting line-up has been revolving around one pinch-hitter in Chamari Athapaththu.
+For years, Sri Lanka’s batting line-up has been revolving around one big-hitter in Chamari Athapathuthu.
 The opposition teams would know that if they get Athapaththu out, the batting line-up would collapse like a house of cards.
-Athapaththu’s individual brilliance, when available, kept Sri Lanka in the contest, but rarely took them over the line.
-Athapaththu is currently the only player, to score centuries in both white-ball formats against the dominant Australian side.
+Athapathuthu’s individual brilliance, when available, kept Sri Lanka in the contest, but rarely took them over the line.
+Athapaththu is currently the only player to score centuries in both the white-ball formats against the dominant Australian side.
 But, on both of those occasions, none of the other Sri Lankan batters could cross 25 runs.

-After many heartbreaks and the retirement of the former captain, Shashikala Siriwardene, it looked like the search for Athapaththu’s co-star is unending.
-But then, amongst a talented young crop of players, Sri Lanka discovered Gunaratne.
-In the second outing for her country in January 2022, in the Commonwealth Games Qualifiers, Gunaratne stood by her captain’s side and piled on a record-breaking opening partnership against Kenya.
-Even when her captain was smashing the opposition’s bowling, Gunaratne held her own to score unbeaten 26 runs.
+After many heartbreaks and the retirement of the former captain, Shashikala Siriwardene, it looked like the search for Athapathuthu’s co-star is unending.
+But then Sri Lanka discovered Vishmi (her name means A gift from God).
+In her second outing for her country in January 2022, in the Commonwealth Games Qualifiers, Gunaratne stood by her captain’s side and piled on a record-breaking opening partnership against Kenya.
+Even when her captain was smashing the opposition’s bowling, Gunaratne held her own to score an unbeaten 26.